ChericeChang/stroke_classification/README.md

 1. Implement [SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) for imbalanced data (oversample the stroke data) and undersample the non-stroke data.<br>
 2. Use Cross Validation, Grid Search, and Random Search to tune the hyperparameter.
+3. Remove some features that didn't pass the significance testing (Gender, residence type)
-3. Get more features and data.
+4. Get more features and data.